A Sketchy List of Leaders for Travelers

 - Alexander the Great (356-323 BCE) Macedonian (found north of modern Greece) leader who extended the Greek empire into Egypt and across Asia to India.

-- Ceasar Augustus: (63 BC - 14 AD) Heir to Julius Ceasar, Augustus was by birth Julius's nephew.
-Rising to the throne after a civil war, Augustus consolidates his power, builds a standing army and sees the expansion of the Roman Empire to modern Spain, southern Germany, Switzerland and parts of the Czech Republic.
-He deals with uprisings against Roman rule in the Balkans.
+- Ceasar Augustus: (63 BCE - 14 AD) Heir to Julius Ceasar, Augustus was by birth Julius's nephew.
+Rising to the throne after a civil warin 44 BCE, Augustus becomes a leader of the empire as part of a triumverate with Mark Antony and Marcus Lepidus.
+He consolidated his power in 31 BCE, after conflict between leaders of the triumverate results in the suicide of Mark Antony and the exile of Marcus Lepidus.
+Once in full power, he expands the role of government, building a permanent army and providing basic public services to the populaion.
+Augustus oversaw the expansion of the Roman Empire to modern Spain, southern Germany, Switzerland and parts of the Czech Republic, while quelling uprisings in the the Balkans.

 - Tiberius (42 BC - 37 AD) Stepson of Augustus, Tiberius ruled Rome during a period of relative peace and prosperity.
 His reign ends with his murder and he is replaced by Caligula.